I recently realized that I had explored most of the Appalachian Mountains through many hikes and drives. Let me share…

 Interstate 87 will take you through this area and the next one on the list (Catskills).

 And the second is route 9N which will take you through both Lake George and Lake Champlain, each of which has many spots to stop and enjoy viewpoints from.
-In fact, since the Adirondacks are in New York State, here’s other scenic drives there.
+In fact, since the Adirondacks are in New York State, here’s other scenic drives in the state you can take.

 It’s only 3 hours away from NYC, but if you head directly south (if you’re in #5, the Adirondack area), you WILL hit the Catskills along Interstate 87 and be able to drive into the park, and head on it’s own scenic route known as route 23.
 That will take you across the many ranges there and into trails and waterfalls which I will be covering in the list of hikes coming up.